jackaponte/service_links/README.txt

 - support for browser bookmark
 - auto-hide for unpublished nodes (configurable)
 - configurable label for the block shown in the node
+- params can be stick to the url address

+And plus, the support for aggregator2 has been removed (obsolete) but it work well with aggregation

 Installation and configuration:
 ------------------------------